 Are your kids reluctant readers?
 Or visual learners who enjoy books with lots of illustrations?
 Transitioning from early chapter books to longer novels?
 Graphic novels are a great option to get kids excited about moving to new reading levels.

-That’s why we’re starting a book club for ages 8-12 dedicated specifically to graphic novels!
-We’ll meet for the first time this Thursday, January 13 at 6 p.m. in the Library’s Jones Meeting Room.
+That’s why your Library offers a book club for ages 8-12 dedicated specifically to graphic novels!
+We meet Tuesday, June 14 at 2:30 p.m. in the Library’s Jones Meeting Room.
 Kids will learn about graphic novels, participate in drawing exercises, and can share recommendations with their fellow graphic novel enthusiasts!

 Why Graphic Novels?

-School Age Program Coordinator Jennifer Johnson is starting this book club focused on graphic novels because she sees them as a valuable tool for nurturing children’s love of reading, and getting them excited about progressing to new reading levels.
+School Age Program Coordinator Jennifer Johnson focuses this book club on graphic novels because she sees them as a valuable tool for nurturing kids’ love of reading and getting them excited about progressing to new reading levels.

 “Graphic novels are a natural bridge for readers transitioning from beginning readers and early chapter books into longer novels,” she explains.
-“They’re less intimidating because they’re image-heavy.
-This is great for kids who prefer visual learning and highly-illustrated texts.”
+“They’re also less intimidating because they’re image-heavy.
+This is great for kids who prefer visual learning and highly illustrated texts.”

 Graphic novels can also help build kids’ vocabulary and reading comprehension.
 Although they contain less text, much of the dialogue in graphic novels is highly sophisticated.
 “And,” Jennifer says, “children find the format so engaging that they’re more likely to challenge themselves with words they might struggle to read in a traditional novel.”

 A Child-Directed Format

-Graphic Novel Book Club is taking a different form than our other school age reading programs; it’s meant to be more open-ended and child-directed.
-Instead of hearing about or reading specific titles, the kids in Graphic Novel Book Club will choose together what direction they want the club to go.
+Graphic Novel Book Club is a different format than our other school age reading programs; it’s meant to be more open-ended and child-directed.
+Instead of hearing about or reading specific titles, the kids in Graphic Novel Book Club choose together what direction they want the club to go.

-Jennifer says, “We’ll talk about the kids’ favorites, make recommendations, and explore the graphic novel as a genre.
-We’ll look at art, illustration, comic styles, and other elements of the format from meeting to meeting.
+Jennifer says, “We talk about the kids’ favorites, make recommendations, and explore the graphic novel as a genre.
+From meeting to meeting we’ll look at the art, illustrations, comic styles, and other elements that are unique to the graphic novel format.
 And if the kids are interested, we may even create our own graphic novel from start to finish!”